Certified Farm Seeker

 Opportunity details

-We’re actively seeking opportunities to purchase, lease, or partner on land, as we have successfully partnered with landowners for farm access in the past.
+We’re actively seeking opportunities to partner with landowners as we have had success with this model.
+We are also open to discussing land leases and farms for sale.
 We are open to living part-time in NC for the summer growing season and part-time in FL for the winter.
 We can provide our own living situation, such as an RV, camper, or tiny house.
-Ideally, we’re looking for a situation where we can establish long-term roots while contributing to the property’s agricultural and ecological value.
-We’re open to creative arrangements that align with our focus on sustainable, seed-focused agriculture.
+Ideally, we’re looking for a situation where we can gradually transition to WNC to establish long-term roots while contributing to the property’s agricultural and ecological value.
+We’re open to creative arrangements that align with our focus on sustainable, regional-focused agriculture.

 Desired farming practices